felixocker/information-model-ifac2020/README.md

 # information-model-ifac2020
-Source files for the paper "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" submitted to the IFAC World Congress 2020.
-The paper is authored by Felix Ocker, Matthias Seitz, Christiaan J. J. Paredis, and Birgit Vogel-Heuser.
+Source files for the paper "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" presented at the IFAC World Congress 2020

 # Contents
 ## knowledge graph creation (OWL)